• Skip to primary navigation

 Why Make This

 It’s easy!
-The relish tray was nothing fancy, just celery and carrot sticks cut the old-fashioned way, as well as an assortment of olives and pickles — and maybe a few radishes.
+The traditional relish tray is nothing fancy, just celery and carrot sticks cut the old-fashioned way, as well as an assortment of olives and pickles — and maybe a few radishes.

 It’s fun.
 We children would graze on the Relish Tray, aka the Olive Tray, snacking on these little tidbits while the smell of roast turkey and stuffing drifted throughout the house.
 And yes, you should let the kids wear the black olives on their fingertips; it’s all part of the fun!